 - Patients should be followed up for review at approximately two weeks.
 Take this opportunity to reinforce health education.
 Assess compliance and efficacy.

-- If symptoms persist or recur after treatment is completed, the man should be strongly advised to attend a genitourinary medicine (GUM) clinic or other local specialist sexual health service.
+- If urethritis symptoms persist or recur after treatment is completed, the man should be strongly advised to attend a GUM clinic or other local specialist sexual health service.
 If this is declined or not possible:

 - Check compliance with the initial drug treatment regime.